Partial Identification of Nonseparable Models using Binary Instruments: Basic idea of identification

-Here, for any random variables $U$ and $W$, let $Q_{U|W}(\tau|w)$ denote the conditional $\tau$-th quantile of $U$ conditional on $W=w$, that is, $Q_{U|W}(\tau|w) \equiv \inf\{u:F_{U|W}(u|w) \geq \tau \}$.
+Figure 1 illustrates functions $\pi(x)$ and $\pi^{-1}(x)$.
+By definition of $\pi(x)$, if $x \not\in \mathcal{X}_0$, then $\pi(x)$ does not exist.
+Similarly, if $x \not\in \mathcal{X}_1$, then $\pi^{-1}(x)$ does not exist.
 The following result is essentially proven by \cite{d2015identification} (Theorem 1).
-We state this result as a proposition because it plays a central role in the following and our assumptions somewhat differ from those in \cite{d2015identification}.
+However, we state this result as a proposition because it plays a central role in the following and our assumptions differ somewhat from those of \cite{d2015identification}.